SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/tenant-storage-admin.md

 Syskit Point provides a predefined **Tenant Storage Limit** that is applied tenant-wide and cannot be deleted.

-The Tenant Storage policy monitors your storage usage within your tenant and proactively notifies you when you approach a critical limit.
+The Tenant Storage policy monitors your active storage against your active storage quota and proactively notifies you when you approach a critical limit.
 This helps mitigate the risk of running out of storage.

 To edit the policy, navigate to the Policies settings screen and **click the Edit Policy (1)** icon.